sarveshvengurlekar/Discrete_Signal_Analysis_and_Processing/README.md

 ## Overview

-This project is a comprehensive notebook for studying and implementing concepts from Discrete-Time Signal Processing (DTSP).
+This project is a notebook for studying and implementing concepts from Discrete-Time Signal Processing (DTSP).
 It contains Python code (Jupyter Notebook) for:

 - **Z-Transform calculation and visualization**
 - **System causality (causal, non-causal) analysis**